Zy0d0x0/zy0d0x0.github.io/Rooting HIROYASU HI-B8 Zello PoC FM Walkie Talkie.md

-# Hard Remove Boot Sounds & Animations ( Possibly No Root Access Required - In Current Testing Phase )
+# Possibly No Root Access Required - In Current Testing Phase

+## Hard Remove Boot Sounds & Animations

-## Dump The Filesystem
+### Dump The Filesystem

 Using MTKClient it is also possible to dump the file system allowing for mounting and editing using a linux operating system.
 But first we need to dump the radios root filesystem directory known as ```/``` in this case.